 Learn about one of the most famous ships in the world at the Titanic Experience, built in Belfast’s world famous dockyard.
 Meet expert Irish craftsmen and experience the warmth of an Irish welcome.
 This tour is packed full of unforgettable sights and activities.
 But it’s also a Driftwood Ireland Tour, so it moves at a gentle pace and aims for relaxation first.

-If you’re interested in Northern Ireland but you want a more active experience, you may like to check out our Vagabond Northern Ireland Tour.
-Otherwise, please take a look the full tour itinerary below, and please get in touch if you have any questions about this incredible tour of Northern Ireland!
+If you’re interested in Northern Ireland and want a more active experience, you may like to check out our 7 Day Vagabond Northern Ireland Tour.

 All Driftwood tours are flexible.
 Your 6 Day Driftwood Northern Island Tour is no different.

 Unmissable activities are included.
 Where there are great options, we’ve left the final decision up to you.
 Feel free to choose your evening meals and lunches.
 All additional tour options are marked clearly below.

 Brexit Notice: Please note all tours travelling into Northern Ireland will continue to run as normal and scheduled.
 Please contact us with any direct concerns you may have.

 All details of prices and suppliers listed here are correct at time of publication.
 Our suppliers occasionally increase prices for optional tour activities during the touring season.
 This is a rare occurence.
 In the unlikely event of a major price increase, we will do our utmost to update you.